kgryte/pranav-qs-blog/README.md

 <!-- TODO: remove the following Markdown image and keep the <figure> prior to publishing.
 The Markdown image is just for local development. -->

-TODO: remove white background from image
+FIXME: replace as 1) the image was lifted from <https://craftofcoding.wordpress.com/2017/02/03/column-major-vs-row-major-arrays-does-it-matter/> and 2) the image should have a transparent background.

 ![Schematic demonstrating storing matrix elements in linear memory in either column-major or row-major order](./memory_layout_comparison.png)